AI Use Cases/Healthcare

 Revenue & Operational Impact

 The business impact is measurable and severe.
-Health systems lose 18-22% of annual revenue to preventable claims denials and prior authorization delays, yet marketing continues pitching generic efficiency gains rather than attacking the root causes of revenue leakage.
-Sales cycles stretch 6-9 months because marketing can't articulate how your solution maps to a specific hospital's claims denial patterns or their specific EHR bottlenecks.
+Preventable claims denials and prior authorization delays drain real revenue from health systems every year - Crowe's 2024 revenue cycle benchmarking puts median initial denial rates at 11.6% of net patient revenue - yet marketing keeps pitching generic efficiency gains rather than attacking the root causes of that leakage.
+Sales cycles drag because marketing can't articulate how your solution maps to a specific hospital's claims denial patterns or their specific EHR bottlenecks.
 Pipeline velocity stalls.
 Deal sizes shrink because marketing speaks in features, not outcomes tied to the KPIs that actually drive C-suite budget allocation: days in A/R, denial rates, and cost per clinical encounter.

 Why Generic Tools Fail